josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🧬_recycling_violence_through_governance.md

 ## 🏮 Footer

-*Classification as Extraction: Recycling Violence Through Governance Systems* is a living node of the **Polaris Protocol**.
+*🧬 Classification as Extraction: Recycling Violence Through Governance Systems* is a living node of the **Polaris Protocol**.
 It documents how coercively extracted data and classificatory logics are sanitised, exported, and re-embedded into UK governance, reproducing harm without acknowledging its origin.

 > 📡 Cross-references: